praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 ## Exercise 3: Building an AI-Powered Chatbot with Microsoft Fabric and Azure AI Studio

-Contoso faced a significant challenge with customer churn, particularly among the millennial demographic.
-Despite having vast amounts of data from customer interactions, surveys, and market research, they struggled to quickly analyze this data.
+Contoso encountered a major issue with customer churn, especially among millennials.
+The executives at Contoso struggled to understand this customer segment and figure out how to earn their loyalty.
+Despite having extensive data from customer interactions, surveys, and market research, Contoso found it difficult to pinpoint the root cause of the churn and determine effective solutions.

-The existing systems were not integrated, hindering Contoso’ executives from leveraging their data for strategic insights, which in turn, affected their ability to adapt marketing strategies and product offerings swiftly.
+The main problem was the lack of integration in their existing systems.
+This prevented Contoso's executives from utilizing their data for root cause analysis and strategic insights, which in turn, hampered their ability to improve marketing strategies, product offerings, and customer experiences.

-To address this, Contoso implemented an advanced chat solution using Azure OpenAI combined with Azure AI Search on documents from Microsoft Fabric.
+To solve the data silos issue, Contoso implemented an advanced AI solution using Azure OpenAI, Azure AI Search, and Microsoft Fabric.
+Once the team discovered that millennials were leaving because they couldn't find products, they developed an Azure OpenAI-powered shopping assistant to help with product search and recommendations.

+In this exercise, we will learn how they achieved this!

 ### Task 3.1: Integrate Fabric data with Azure AI Studio using Azure AI Search and Vector Indexing for Hybrid Search